nzjs/spatial-api-auth0-ts/README.md

 # Info

-Node API for working with spatial datasets.
+Node API for working with spatial datasets in Postgres.
 Built with Express, Auth0, and TypeScript.
 It has built in authentication using Auth0, and supports reading and writing geospatial datasets.

 ## Requirements